Sega Superstars Tennis: Playable characters

 Sega Superstars Tennis features 16 playable characters originating from eight different Sega franchises.
 Eight characters are available from the start, while the remaining eight must be unlocked through Superstars mode.
-The game marks the first 3D appearances of both Alex Kidd (Alex Kidd) and Gilius Thunderhead (Golden Axe) in a video game, and marks Alex Kidd's first playable appearance in eighteen years following the 1990 release of Alex Kidd in Shinobi World.
+The game marks the first 3D appearances of both Alex Kidd and Gilius Thunderhead (Golden Axe) in a video game, and marks Alex Kidd's first playable appearance in eighteen years following the 1990 release of Alex Kidd in Shinobi World.

 Reception

 Sega Superstars Tennis received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.

 Though it was praised for its multiplayer and enjoyable gameplay, the lack of graphical detail and online support was criticized.
 Eurogamer praised the Xbox 360 version for its fan service.
 Official Nintendo Magazine reviewed the Wii version, saying that it had great gameplay and fun minigames and was enjoyable in multiplayer.
 However, the game just missed out on a Gold Award (which is given to games that score 90% or higher in their reviews) due to the lack to Nintendo Wi-Fi support and blasted Sega for the omission due to Wi-Fi being supported on the Xbox and PS3, commenting that as Nintendo Wi-Fi had already proven its capabilities with other games, it appeared that Sega simply couldn't be bothered to include it.
 IGN called the Wii version "a tennis game that should have been better than it is."
 They criticized the lack of detail in the graphics, the muffled sound effects, simplistic gameplay, and the lack of an online mode, which is present in the PlayStation 3 and Xbox 360 versions.